gammapy/gammapy/docs/user-guide/howto.rst

 [Gammapy Recipe](https://gammapy.github.io/gammapy-recipes/_build/html/index.html)
 showing how to use PINT within the Gammapy framework is available [here](https://gammapy.github.io/gammapy-recipes/_build/html/notebooks/pulsar_phase/pulsar_phase_computation.html).
-For brevity, this code example shows how to add a dummy phase column to a new `~gammapy.data.EventList` and `~gammapy.data.Observation`.
+For brevity, the code below shows how to add a dummy phase column to a new `~gammapy.data.EventList` and `~gammapy.data.Observation`.

 .. testcode::